mkantrr/personal-turing-test-chatbot/README.md

     ```

    You may include any amount of instructions to this bot, and there is no specific block indentation or syntax required.
-   You must, however, be very specific with your instructions, as whatever you do not tell it that you might expect it to do will not always be the actual outcome.
+   You must, however, be very specific with your instructions.
+Whatever you do not tell it that you might expect it to know or do will not always be true.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>